 - A Bachelor’s degree in Literary History and European studies (Aarhus University)

 - A Bachelor’s degree in Anthropology and Social Sciences

 - A Bachelor’s degree in Spanish and Anthropology

 The board of studies for the degree programme in question makes the final decision about whether a particular Bachelor’s degree meets the admission requirements, but it is important that you explain in your application why you think your degree meets the requirements.

 Since English is the language of instruction in all subjects, all applicants are required to provide evidence of their English language proficiency.

 Please see the page on English language requirements

-As the Master’s programme only admits 60 students each year, meeting the admission requirements does not in itself guarantee admission to the programme.
+As the Master’s programme only admits 60 students each year and is very popular, meeting the admission requirements does not in itself guarantee admission to the programme.
 This number is a guideline only and may be subject to change by the university.

 In evaluating qualified applicants, the admissions committee assesses each applicant on the basis of the following criteria:

 - Average mark (i.e. GPA) – Bachelor’s degree (25%)